Careers

 The Role

-This is a fantastic opportunity for an enthusiastic and ambitious Senior Technician with a proven track record of working on multiple projects across a variety of sectors to join our expanding team.
+This is a fantastic opportunity for an enthusiastic and ambitious Architectural Technician with at least 3 years experience of working in practice to join our expanding team.

 We have numerous new projects in the office, including major student accommodation, residential and hotel schemes and a number of other substantial housing developments.
-As a Senior Technician you will be working as the technical lead on significant multi-million-pound developments post planning, and be involved with providing technical support to colleagues on projects across the office.
+As an Architectural Technician you will be working alongside our Project Architects and Senior Technicians on significant multi-million-pound developments post planning, and be involved with providing technical support to colleagues on projects across the office.
 In addition, you will participate in wider practice developments, including the use of Revit and NBS Chorus, scheduling, standard details and specifications and our response to the changing regulatory framework.

 Your Profile